mathematicalcoffee/mathematicalcoffee.github.io/_posts/2012-02-07-first-tweaks-to-oneiric-unity.md

 So, how do I get it showing?

-Following [this answer](http://askubuntu.com/questions/69005/wicd-tray-icon-doesnt-show), I install `dconf-tools`, and then run `dconf-editor`.I navigate to desktop>unity>panel and add `Wicd` to `systray-whitelist`.
+Following [this answer](http://askubuntu.com/questions/69005/wicd-tray-icon-doesnt-show), I install `dconf-tools`, and then run `dconf-editor`.
+I  navigate to desktop>unity>panel and add `Wicd` to `systray-whitelist`.
 As an aside, if you want to allow any tray icon to appear, use 'all'.<!-- TODO: show image -->

 Then I log out and back in.
 Hey presto!<!-- TODO: show image -->